An alder hedge in an apple orchard near the Juniper & Bliss studio.

 Margent Farm Hemp/Pla blend dyed with alder cones

 If you are not a natural dyer it may interest you to know that factors such as cooking temperature, water type (spring water, tap water, rainwater) and the material of the dye pot (copper, aluminium, stainless steel) have a significant influence on the outcome.

 Our copper pot used to dye with alder cones

 Slow-Living And The Environment

-As more of us are signing up to the benefits of slow living we are confronted with a myriad of issues and complexities when coming to make simple decisions.
+As more of us are signing up to the benefits of slow living we are confronted with a myriad of issues and complexities when making simple decisions.
 Yes, we would like to live a life that is ‘better’ for us and better for the environment.
 We want to be “organic” in our life choices but if voices whisper doubt how do we respond?
-What does it take to acknowledge doubt and how can we dig deeper to understand "green washing"?
+What do we need to know to acknowledge doubt and how can we dig deeper to understand "green washing"?
 What questions should we ask to be certain that the direction we are taking is genuinely sustainable?

 Subscribe to our website for more information about our work, discussions on conscious fashion, slow living and responsible consumption.